Lake Butler Minimum Flows & Levels

 Lake Butler is located in Union County and is approximately 420 acres in size.
-Like many Florida lakes, Lake Butler was formed by solution of underlying limestone with concentric elevation contours.
+Like many Florida lakes, Lake Butler was formed by dissolution of underlying limestone with concentric elevation contours.
 Maximum water depths of almost eleven feet are possible during high water events, while low water conditions result in a maximum lake depth of approximately six feet.

-Lake Minimum Flows & Levels
+Lake Minimum Flows & Minimum Water Levels

 The District's Minimum Flows and Levels (MFLs) program is a means to ensure water availability for the present and future, and to prevent "significant harm" to the area's natural resources.
 The Florida Legislature has directed the five water management districts to establish MFLs for streams, springs, rivers, lakes and other priority water bodies.
 As defined by statute (Section 373.042 Florida Statutes), "the minimum flow for a given watercourse shall be the limit at which further withdrawals would be significantly harmful to the water resources or ecology of the area."